Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Hardware-aware Transformers

-This IO-aware approach is not exclusive to attention-based transformers; similar techniques have been applied to expedite SSMs.
-SSMs, emerging as alternatives to transformers due to linear scalability and convolution implementation feasibility, present challenges in convolution-dominated computation time during training.
-FlashConv \cite{fu2022hungry} addresses this by leveraging the Cooley-Tukey decomposition of the FFT into a series of diagonal matrix multiplication, to take advantage of fast tensor cores.
-To accommodate longer sequences, FlashConv utilizes the recurrent properties of SSMs, allowing convolution to occur in different portions sequentially.
-Mamba further enhances SSMs through innovative techniques such as kernel fusion, parallel scan, and recomputation, leveraging modern accelerators like GPUs for efficient memory hierarchy utilization \cite{gu2023mamba}. \paragraph{Multi-device Distributed Attention} Both FlashAttention and BPT leverage distinct streaming multiprocessors (SMs) in GPUs for parallel processing of different blocks.
+\paragraph{Multi-device Distributed Attention.} Both FlashAttention and BPT leverage distinct streaming multiprocessors in GPUs for parallel processing of different blocks.
 However, the limited size of SRAM imposes constraints on sequence length.
 Encouragingly, this concept can be expanded to accommodate very long sequences by distributing attention computation across multiple GPUs, as proposed by Ring Attention \cite{liu2023ring}.
 This innovative approach enables block-wise self-attention computation, seamlessly overlapping communication of key-value blocks among devices with the computation of each block on devices.
 As a result, it facilitates the processing of sequences several times longer than BPT, showcasing scalability across the device count.
 Another example of distributing attention computation across multiple devices is demonstrated by LongNet \cite{ding2023longnet}.
 LongNet possesses the capability to compute multiple attentions, each with a distinct dilated sparsity pattern.
 These computations operate independently and can be distributed over multiple devices, with each device corresponding to a single dilated pattern.
-This collective approach facilitates the processing of longer sequences. \paragraph{Memory Management} Effective memory management is vital in LLMs, especially during the autoregressive inference phase.
+This collective approach facilitates the processing of longer sequences.

+\paragraph{Memory Management.} Effective memory management is vital in LLMs, especially during the autoregressive inference phase.
 The sequential generation of tokens, repeated for each request, leads to a memory-bound workload, limiting GPU utilization and serving throughput.
 To enhance throughput, batching multiple requests requires efficient memory management, specifically for Key-Value ($\mathbf{KV}$) caches.
 The dynamic nature of $\mathbf{KV}$ cache growth and its unpredictable lifetime necessitate adaptive strategies for optimal memory utilization in varying context lengths.

 PagedAttention \cite{kwon2023efficient} employs a virtual memory-inspired strategy during the inference phase to tackle the memory-bound challenges inherent in sequential generation.
 By segmenting $\mathbf{KV}$ caches into blocks, this approach achieves flexible memory management, effectively mitigating both internal and external fragmentation issues.
 In the pursuit of attention acceleration during inference, Flash-Decoding \cite{dao2023flash} builds upon FlashAttention principles.
 Introducing a new parallelization dimension for keys/values sequence length, it ensures optimal GPU utilization even with small batch sizes and large context lengths.
 This approach proves instrumental in achieving up to $8\times$ faster generation for very long sequences.
 Additionally, other methods enhance memory management efficiency.
 FlashDecoding++~\cite{hong2023flashdecoding++}, for instance, goes one step further by eliminating the need for synchronization in handling partial softmax computations, effectively addressing a limitation observed in prior works.